soniacweb/potterworld/README.md

 # Key Learnings

 While working on the project, I had to refer to the React documentation a great deal, read, learn, and code at the same time.
 It was challenging  to provide a completely finished app, but I'm happy Cuong and I could continue working on it after the deadline, in our spare time.

+I learned a lot about pair programming through this exercise.
+We had a lot of fun working together but it really highlighted to me how a different pace of learning in combination with working towards a strict 2-day deadline, can impact the workflow.
+It inspired me to want to explore React further after the exercise!

 # Future Features